|Dates / Deadlines:|

 ICNC: Each day will consist of 6 hours in a class room and at least 2 hours of outside group and individual activity.

-Participants will earn 3 WMU academic credit hours in BUS 5940: International Business Seminar "German Business and Culture" and optional 3 credit hours in Marketing 4780, "Negotiation: Theory and Techniques in a Global Economy".
+Participants will earn 3 WMU academic credit hours in : BUS 3960 for undergarduate (BUS 6960 for graduate) and optional 3 credit hours in Marketing 4780 (6780 for graduate), "Negotiation: Theory and Techniques in a Global Economy".
 Undergraduate and Graduate students welcome.
 Graduate students will have modified assesment for "Negotiation: Theory and Techniques in a Global Economy" to reflect graduate level assignments.

 WMU credit will be awarded for courses successfully completed on this program with prior approval of the student's academic advisor, academic advisors in departments outside of the student's major department (if the student plans to take classes outside of his/her major), and the Haenicke Institute for Global Education.
 This approval is obtained by completing the Course Pre-approval Form available from the HIGE.
 Students are urged to work closely with academic advisors and HIGE staff to plan a course of study allowing for steady progress toward their degree.